wzhudev/pjsonp/README.md

 ## Installation

-This repo is not on npm yet, so you can just clone `index.js` for now.
+This repo is not on npm yet, so just copy `index.js`.

 ## API